 Special user types

-- A support user account can be added to grant SignPath support access to your organization.
+A support user account can be added to grant SignPath support access to your organization.
 Select Authorize support user in the More menu on your organization page.
-Support users have adminstrative privileges.
+Support users have administrative privileges.
 You can disable them to prevent further access.

 Notifications and audit logs